 Is Fiji good for hiking?
-Yes.
+In a word, yes.
 From strolling along a volcanic coastline to tiptoeing around tree roots up a cloud-topped mountain, this South Pacific island nation is a hiker’s heaven.
 Think waterfalls flowing into natural pools, empty beaches best reached on foot, vibrant birdlife and views that stretch all the way to the horizon.

 While you’ll need to watch where you step, hiking in Fiji is very safe overall.
 There are no dangerous snakes, spiders or mammals on the trails, with the only major pest being mosquitoes.
-As you prepare for a trek that might take place under full sun or during rain showers on any given day, packing both sun protection and a lightweight rain jacket is a wise idea.
+As you prepare for a trek that might take place under full sun or during rain showers on any given day, packing both sun protection and a lightweight rain jacket is wise.

 Before you hit the trails, note that many of the most scenic trails in Fiji are best done with a guide.
 If do plan to trek on your own, ensure the trail doesn’t cut through a village.
 If it does, be sure to pack a gift (sevusevu) like kava before asking for permission to explore.
 Here's our round-up of the best hikes in Fiji.